nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 Finally, we offer a list of **the most played tracks** and their respective percentages.
 This data offers surprising insights into the displays that really interested visitors.
 Because the visitor’s time in the museum is limited, normally people just click on the audio files of the exhibits that have interested them the most.
 We know by experience that this dataset doesn’t always coincide with what the curator of an exhibit wants or expects.
 Once this information has been gained, the museum can decide to strengthen or expand upon the public’s favorite exhibits, attracting more visitors, or to look for new ways to attract the audience’s interest to exhibits that may deserve more attention in the curator’s opinion.

-## How to find out what do visitors think of your museum
+## How to find out what visitors think of your museum

 We can also capture data in one of the most relevant moments of a museum visit, which is the end of the visit.
 At this time, the visitor will have formed an impression about the exhibits.
 They have that impression fresh in their memory, and an emotion of either enthusiasm or disappointment associated with it